 Puberty is a time of great change biologically, physically and psychologically.
-Teenagers are often vulnerable to societal pressures and can feel insecure and self conscious, factors that increase the risk of developing an eating disorder.
+Teenagers are often vulnerable to societal pressures and can feel insecure and self-conscious.
+These are factors that can increase the risk of developing an eating disorder.
 Subsequently, adolescents and their peers are a key audience for communication efforts.

-In order to communicate effectively with young people, the avenues taken must be appropriate to what is known about the way teenagers receive, absorb and accept information.
+In order to communicate effectively with young people, the avenues taken must be appropriate to what is known about the way teenagers receive, absorb, accept and respond to information.